sriramdvt/sriramdvt.github.io/content/authors/admin/_index.md

 I am an incoming CS PhD student at UIUC.
 I am interested in developing hardware and software for datacenters that are robust to changes for emerging software paradigms.

-Previously, I have worked on using Machine Learning to solve problems in Computational Chemistry.
+Previously, I worked on using Machine Learning to solve problems in Computational Chemistry.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}